-Eighty-eight years ago, ten local women, dedicated to creating a community improvement group for women, met to discuss the organization of a Junior League in New Orleans.
+Eighty-nine years ago, ten local women, dedicated to creating a community improvement group for women, met to discuss the organization of a Junior League in New Orleans.
 In accordance with the requirements for securing membership through the Association of Junior Leagues International, Inc. (AJLI), the group was proposed by the Nashville League and seconded by the Atlanta League.

 On March 31, 1924, the Junior League of New Orleans (JLNO) was admitted to membership in AJLA and organized as an official body with a membership of forty women.
 Activities of JLNO, from its founding to the present, include projects in the fields of health, welfare, education and recreation.
 Focus areas now include children’s well-being and education, healthy families and rebuilding New Orleans.